Germany 2008 "For the Youth - Dinosaurs"

 On Friday, September 5th, 2008, (the day after the sale of the stamps started in the post offices around Germany) the official inauguration of the stamps by the Parliamentary State secretaries of the Finance and Family Ministries took place in the Dinosaur Hall of the Senckenberg Natural History Museum in Frankfurt am Main, at the state of Hesse of Germany.

-During the ceremony the Parliamentary State Secretary of the Federal Minister of Finance Mrs. Nicolette Kressl handed over Ministery Booklet with first printings of the stamps to, among others,
+During the ceremony the Parliamentary State Secretary of the Federal Minister of Finance Mrs. Nicolette Kressl handed over Ministery Booklets with first printings of the stamps to, among others,

 • Dr. Hermann Kues, Parliamentary State Secretary to the Federal Minister for Family, Senior Citizens, Women and Youth